catenglaender/public-notes/ILIAS-development/2026/semantic-button-link-hierarchy/semantic-button-link-hierarchy.md

 * To de-clutter the interface, segmenting and splitting it into distinct sections and groups seems to be the most effective way.
 * Most apps do not seem to distinguish button types by the action type they trigger.
 However, using a different design for view control and filter type buttons can help to reduce competition for other often more or differently important actions.
 * Buttons triggering an action type we identified as "start workflow" might benefit from a distinct design.
 These actions throw the user into a longer process and both not finding the button when needed and accidentally clicking it can be frustrating.

+### Out of scope

+There are some more aspects that we only touched on, but could be investigated further:
+* A huge aspect that makes or breaks a button is its label.
+A good label makes clear what exactly happens when its clicked.
+A bad label causes confusion and accidents.
+This field of "micro copy" has been extensively studied and written about - especially in the context of marketing.
+It might be well worth to investigate this further and how it can be applied to buttons inside a web app.
+* How are design modifiers (size, full width, floating) connected to semantic slots and groupings?
+* Should low or very high priority slots to nest whole container UI components change the appearance of all buttons inside?
+* Could button priority management done by a context- and/or type-aware button bar component?

 ### Recommendations for ILIAS